 Retention periods

 We will only retain personal data for as long as is necessary to achieve the purposes for which they were originally collected.
 As a general rule, personal data will be kept for the entire period that a child is a pupil at the school, or an employee is employed at the school.
-Other records (for example, safeguarding or in relation to special educational needs) will be kept for longer in accordance with guidance from the Local Authority/Information and Records Management Society.
+Other records (for example, safeguarding or in relation to special educational needs) will be kept for longer in accordance with guidance from the Information and Records Management Society.
 Further information on retention periods can be obtained by contacting us via the details in Section 1 of this Notice.

 Your data rights